Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Frequency of Irresoluteness

 \section{Frequency of Irresoluteness}

-The graphs in this section show the frequency with which Split Cycle and several other voting methods select more than one winner, as well as the sizes of the winning sets, before tiebreaking.
-We evaluated these voting methods on profiles with different numbers of candidates and voters.
+{D.\arabic{figure}} The graphs in this appendix show the frequency with which Split Cycle and several other voting methods select more than one winner, as well as the sizes of the winning sets conditional on there being more than one winner, before tiebreaking.
+Thus, they show how often a tiebreaking procedure must be applied.